-On power up the ADC12441 goes through an Auto-Cal cycle which cannot be interrupted.
+On power up the ADC1241 goes through an Auto-Cal cycle which cannot be interrupted.
 Since the power supply, reference, and clock will not be stable at power up, this first calibration cycle will not result in an accurate calibration of the A/D. A new calibration cycle needs to be started after the power supplies, reference, and clock have been given enough time to stabilize.
 During the calibration cycle, correction values are determined for the offset voltage of the sampled data comparator and any linearity and gain errors.
-These values are stored in internal RAM and used during an analog-to-digital conversion to bring the overall full scale, offset, and linearity errors down to the specified limits.
-Full scale error typically changes $\pm 0.1$ LSB over temperature and linearity error changes even less; therefore it should be necessary to go through the calibration cycle only once after power up, if auto-zero is used to correct the zero error change
+These values are stored in internal RAM and used during an analog-to-digital conversion to bring the overall gain, offset, and linearity errors down to the specified limits.
+It should be necessary to go through the calibration cycle only once after power up.